Machine Learning Engineer

 • MLOps foundations: containerisation, reproducible training, experiment tracking, model packaging/serving, basic observability.

-• Product mindset & communication: care about user outcomes and can explain decisions clearly to non‑ML teammates.
+• Product mindset & communication: you care about user outcomes and can explain decisions clearly to non‑ML teammates.

-Beneficial Knowledge
+Beneficial knowledge

 • General tooling and platforms: Databricks, AWS, GitHub, Docker/Kubernetes, MLflow, Jira.